caleblareau/mgatk/README.md

 <br><br>

 ## About
-We provide two interfaces for **mgatk**, including a python-based command line interface for processing `.bam` files with mitochondrial reads and generating quality control, blacklist, and variant calls.
-These can be read into our `R` package that enables quality control, annotation, sample deconvolution, transcriptomic and epigenomic heritability analyses, as well as visualizations and diagnostics.
+This repository houses the **mgatk** package, a python-based command line interface for processing `.bam` files with mitochondrial reads and generating high-quality heteroplasmy estimation from sequencing data.
+This package places a special emphasis on mitochondrial genotypes generated from single-cell genomics data, including scATAC-seq, but is generally applicable across other assays.
 <br><br>

 ## Installation